Optimal Control via Combined Inference and Numerical Optimization: Combining Sampling With Second Order Method

 \section{Combining Sampling With Second Order Method}

 To combine second order optimization and approximate inference, we start by reformulating the Bellman equation and introduce a secondary divergence term with the solution of the Bellman equation in the tangent space.
 That is the optimal trajectory obtained by DDP/iLQG algorithm.
-A core assumption here is that the input $\mathbf{u}$ is assumed to be the mean of an input sampled from a normal distribution, meaning the actual input $v \sim \mathcal{N}(\mathbf{u},\mathbf{\Sigma})$.
 Modifying the KL objective we can write

 where $\mathbb{P}$ is the distribution of the passive dynamics for which the input $v$ has a mean of 0 with variance $\mathbf{\Sigma}$. $\mathbb{C}$ represents the distribution of the controlled dynamics under iLQG where the input has a mean of $\mathbf{u}_{\text{iLQG}}$ with variance $\mathbf{\Sigma}_{\text{iLQG}}$. $\mathbb{Q}$ represents our control distribution which has a mean of $u$ and variance $\Sigma$ under the input $v$. $k \in [0, 1]$ is the importance given to minimising each KL.